 Twelve-month average days to payment

-FY 2019 FY 2020 FY 2021 (rolling calendar)
+FY 2020 FY 2021 FY 2022 (rolling calendar)

-29 31 31
+31 32 32

-The average days to pay is higher than the target of less than 30 days for FY 2020 and FY 2021 to date due to challenges with a small number of vendors over the course of the year.
+The average days to pay is higher than the target of less than 30 days date due to challenges with a small number of vendors.
 The Accounts Payable team continues to work in conjunction with the Procurement team to assist in improving vendor management and compliance.

 CEO Priority KPI Performance Criteria: Days to pay an invoice is monitored to support healthy supplier relationships.
-(Green = 43 days or less; Yellow = >43 to <48 days; Red = >48 days) Commentary: The KPI is green at 30 days for the month of May, well within the stated criteria.
+(Green = 43 days or less; Yellow = >43 to <48 days; Red = >48 days) Commentary: The KPI is green at 36 days for the month of September, within the stated criteria.